The Ungame: History

 In 1972, a boy from Zakich's neighbourhood found a half-finished copy of the game in the trash, that she had made an error with; his parents approached her, willing to remortgage their house to put the game into production.
 They founded The Ungame Company, and Zakich, who had recovered her voice, gave talks about the game at schools and then notified local toy shops that people would be searching to buy the game afterwards.
 The company gained the rights to the game's catchphrase, "tell it like it is".

 There were two attempts to adapt the game into a television game show, both of which failed.
 One succeeded in the creation of a pilot episode, however it included the host pointing out wrong answers, which made Zakich "sick".
 The other proposed show involved a life-sized game board with giant foam rubber dice.

 By 1985, The Ungame had over one million sales.
 By 1986, many out-dated expressions for the time such as "hang-ups" and "do your own thing" were changed for more up-to-date terms.
+As of 2025, more than four million copies have been sold.